 Working with your skin’s undertone will help you determine which foundation is perfect for your dark complexion.
 Check out our favorite foundations and pinpoint your exact shade based on your findings above.
 If you’re testing foundation in person at a beauty counter, start by swatching colors from your cheek to your jawline — keeping the color of your chest in mind.

 With darker skin tones, faces are typically lighter than the body, so when testing colors, you want to make sure the shade matches your body as a whole.
 To ensure a perfect match, it’s best to test two to three shades alongside one another — wait several minutes to let the foundation warm up and mix with your complexion.
 Then decide which shade looks the most natural.

 Forget pale pinks and barely there blush!
-These shades can sometimes work for you, but dark skin tones looks amazing in deep mauve shades like Maybelline Face Studio Master Glaze in Make a Mauve, a cranberry colored blush or even bright orange.
+These shades can sometimes work for you, but dark skin tones call for deep mauve shades like a cranberry colored blush or even bright orang

 Don’t let the bold colors intimidate you, as they will come off as subtle against your complexion and lend just enough color to give you a true flush.
-Bright fuchsia also works wonders on dark skin with warmer undertones, while tangerine (we love Lancôme Blush Subtil in Tangerine Tint) will flatter cooler undertones.
+Bright fuchsia also works wonders on dark skin with warmer undertones, while tangerine will flatter cooler undertones.